Cahuilla Rez Ultra

 - Tribal Member 5k

-RV parking is allowed at no additional cost and is limited to 20 spots.
-Tent camping is permitted on the softball field and car camping is allowed in the adjacent dirt lot.
-Half marathon entrants are not offered overnight camping to preserve space for fixed-time participants.
-New 2026 rules state that runners must stay in the race category they registered for; fixed-time races record official mileage only within the chosen time limit.
-Visit the organization's website for the most recent information.
+Camping and crew support are available on site.
+RV parking is free but limited to 20 spots on a first-come, first-served basis.
+Tent camping is on the softball field and car camping is allowed in the adjacent dirt lot.
+Half marathon entrants are not offered overnight camping to preserve space.